dinualx/file_handling/README.md

         self.longesttransposed = []
         self.longestlength = ""
         self.mykey = 3

-#I created a reinit method which does the same thing as the init constructor, for using it in the class methods if needed
-# of course, this reinit method will reset to default the class variables for a specific instance

     def reinit(self):
         self.__init__()

-# this method below it is used to extract only the file name along with its extension, from the provided path
-# depending on operating system, MACOS, Linux or Windows, I called built-in methods
-# for windows I called a method using PureWindowsPath and platform libraries
-# for MACOS and Linux I called a method using os library
     def extractbasename(self, path):
         if platform.system() =='Windows':
             tail = PureWindowsPath(path).name